-Dual-code All Black Tuigamala dies at 52
+Dual code All Black Tuigamala dies at 52

 "His presence on the rugby field was huge.
 As a teenager, he gave me the most precious thing that anyone could, time.

-"We would spend hours on the field doing one on one's together.
+"We would spend hours on the field doing one-on-ones together.
 It is a very sad day for the club.
-Rest in peace my friend."
+Rest in peace, my friend."

-Wigan say they will hold a minute's silence ahead of their Super League fixture against Huddersfield Giants on Thursday evening.
+Wigan say they will hold a minute's silence before their Super League fixture against Huddersfield Giants on Thursday.

 Beginning his career in union, Tuigamala won 19 caps for New Zealand All Blacks and later represented Samoa 23 times after returning to the 15-a-side code.